justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 ## Conclusion

-It is still unlikely that CO2 will be shipped to the United States simply for storage unless companies are incentivized to do so.
+It is unlikely that CO2 will be shipped to the United States simply for storage unless companies are incentivized to do so.
 A transatlantic trade may develop, but I would assume in order to meet demands for the industrial applications of super critical CO2.

 ## Mean Voyage Data Analysis